|

 Although

-photo (right), shows a clear opening on the east bank of Germans Creek, this
+photo (right), shows a clear opening on the east bank of a Creek, this

 site was first selected following descriptive texts as this article will